andreatramacere/jetset/README.md

 - create a virtual environment (not necessary, but suggested):
   `pip install jetset`

+> **_NOTE:_** if pip on linux does not find the binary for your system, then pip will build the wheel from source on the fly.
+You will get an error if swig is missing.
+You can install swig the following of these [methods](swig.md)

 ## Install  JetSeT from Anaconda

  - create a virtual environment (not necessary, but suggested):